zzalscv2/FFEA/docs/4-Tutorial/11-Rods.md

 This software is still in relatively early development.
 If you encounter problems, please leave an issue on our [issue tracker](https://bitbucket.org/FFEA/ffea/issues?status=new&status=open).
 For more detailed information on the code behind the rod algorithm, please visit the developer documentation [todo: link here].

-## Creating rods from all-atom trajectories
+## Parameterising rods from all-atom trajectories

 You can create an FFEA_rod file from an all-atom trajectory.
-The method behind this is described in the paper 'KOBRA: A Fluctuating Elastic Rod Model for Slender Biological Macromolecules', which isn't out yet.
-In summary, this method selects rod parameters such that the local mean square fluctuations in bending, twisting and extension will match those observed in the MD trajectory.
+This method selects rod parameters such that the local mean square fluctuations in bending, twisting and extension will match those observed in the MD trajectory.
 As you might expect, this needs a relatively long trajectory to be accurate.
 It also needs the trajectory to be composed solely of coiled-coils, so if your trajectory contains globular regions, cut those out!

 This tool is accessible in two ways - from the new FFEA python API, and from the ffeatools command-line.
 For the API, it is accessible under the following namespace: